-The Fireface loads those settings directly after power-on.
-A simple, yet useful application is to store the correct clock mode, avoiding wrong clocking and noise disturbances in a complex setup, caused by wrong synchronization.
+This also improves the clock situation immediately after power-on, avoiding wrong clocking and noise disturbances in a complex setup, caused by wrong synchronization.
 Usually the unit will be configured by the Windows or Mac driver, so for the time between power-on of the computer up to the loading of the driver its state might be wrong.

-This total configuration feature in stand-alone operation - without any connected computer - turns the Fireface into lots of dedicated devices, see examples in chapter 25.2 up to 25.6.
-Furthermore TotalMix (and with this all examples) can be MIDI controlled even in stand-alone operation, see chapter 33.7, Stand-Alone MIDI Control.
+This total configuration feature in stand-alone operation - without any connected computer - turns the Fireface into lots of dedicated devices, see examples in chapter 24.
+Furthermore TotalMix (and with this all application examples) can be MIDI controlled even in stand-alone operation, see chapter 32.7, Stand-Alone MIDI Control.